dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 can invoke a static member of an extension (except when it is in scope, see below), so it can also be useful because it avoids breaking existing code.*

+In the following, we assume that `C` denotes a type introducing membered declaration _D_ (that is, a class, a mixin class, a mixin, an enum, or an extension type declaration). `C` may be a type identifier, or it may be of the form `prefix.id` where `prefix` and `id` are type identifiers, `prefix` denotes an import prefix, and `id` denotes said type introducing membered declaration in the namespace of that prefix.

-Consider an expression `e` which is a member invocation with syntactic receiver `C` and an associated member name `m`, where `C` denotes a class and `m` is a static member declared by `C`.
+Consider an expression `e` which is a member invocation with syntactic receiver `C` and an associated member name `m`.
+Assume that `m` is a static member declared by _D_.
 The static analysis and dynamic semantics of this expression is the same as in Dart before the introduction of this feature.

+*In other words, existing invocations of static members will continue to have the same meaning as they had before this feature was introduced.*

-When `C` declares a static member whose basename is the basename of `m`, but `C` does not declare a static member named `m` or a constructor named `C.m`, a compile-time error occurs. *This is the same behavior as in pre-feature Dart.
+When _D_ declares a static member whose basename is the basename of `m`, but _D_ does not declare a static member named `m` or a constructor named `C.m`, a compile-time error occurs. *This is the same behavior as in pre-feature Dart.
 It's about "near name clashes" involving a setter.*

-In the case where `C` does not declare any static members whose basename is the basename of `m`, and `C` does not declare any constructors named `C.m2` where `m2` is the basename of `m`, let _M_ be the set containing each accessible extension whose on-declaration is `C`, and whose static members include one with the name `m`, or which declares a constructor named `C.m`.
+In the case where _D_ does not declare any static members whose basename is the basename of `m`, and _D_ does not declare any constructors named `C.m2` where `m2` is the basename of `m`, let _M_ be the set containing each accessible extension whose on-declaration is _D_, and whose static members include one with the name `m`, or which declares a constructor named `C.m`.

-*If `C` does declare a constructor with such a name `C.m2` then the given expression is not a static member invocation.
+*If _D_ does declare a constructor with such a name `C.m2` then the given expression is not a static member invocation.
 This case is described in a section below.*

-Otherwise *(when `C` does not declare such a constructor)*, an error occurs if _M_ is empty or _M_ contains more than one member.
+Otherwise *(when _D_ does not declare such a constructor)*, an error occurs if _M_ is empty, or _M_ contains more than one member.

+*In other words, no attempt is made to disambiguate static member invocations based on their signature or the on-type of the enclosing extension declaration.*

-Otherwise *(when no error occurred)*, assume that _M_ contains exactly one element which is an extension `E` that declares a static member named `m`.
+Otherwise *(when no error occurred)* _M_ contains exactly one element.
+Assume that it is an extension `E` that declares a static member named `m`.
 The invocation is then treated as `E.m()` *(this is an explicitly resolved invocation, which is specified above)*.